-Chris Muha is an associate at KaiserDillon PLLC.
+Chris Muha is counsel at KaiserDillon PLLC.
 He represents clients in white-collar criminal matters, as well as complex civil litigation.

 Before joining KaiserDillon PLLC, Chris litigated complex cases for almost six years at Williams & Connolly LLP, one of the District’s leading litigation firms.
 There he represented Fortune 50 companies, high net worth individuals and smaller businesses in a wide range of matters in federal courts, state courts and arbitration proceedings across the country.
 He also devoted hundreds of hours to the representation of pro bono clients in social security, landlord/tenant and immigration matters.

 Chris is a 2006 graduate of Yale Law School.
 After law school he clerked for the Honorable William H. Pryor Jr. on the United States Court of Appeals for the 11th Circuit, where he analyzed diverse criminal and civil matters and helped draft opinions.
 Before law school Chris studied at Franciscan University of Steubenville, where he obtained a Master’s degree in Philosophy and a Bachelor’s degree, summa cum laude, in Philosophy and Theology.

 Outside of his legal practice Chris serves as the President of the Brian Muha Memorial Foundation, a charity that serves young people in the inner cities of Columbus, Cleveland and Steubenville, Ohio, and Pittsburgh, Pennsylvania.
 The Foundation provides after-school recreation and tutoring to more than 100 children per week, funds two educational scholarships, and provides food and rental assistance to needy families.